Released October 15, 2013

 ABOUT THE PEABODY ESSEX MUSEUM

 Founded in 1799, the Peabody Essex Museum (PEM) presents outstanding works of artistic and cultural creativity in ways that transform people's lives.
 The museum's collection is among the finest of its kind, showcasing an unrivaled spectrum of American art and architecture as well as outstanding Asian, Asian export, Native American, African, Oceanic, maritime and photography collections.
 In addition to its vast holdings, the museum offers a vibrant schedule of changing exhibitions and an interactive education center.
 The museum campus features numerous parks, period gardens and 22 historic properties, including Yin Yu Tang, a 200-year-old house that is the only example of Chinese domestic architecture on display in the United States.
-Currently, a comprehensive $650 million Campaign is underway to advance PEM's mission, fortify its endowment, improve infrastructure and build a 175,000-square-foot expansion, set to open in 2019.
+Currently, a comprehensive $650 million Campaign is underway to advance PEM's mission, fortify its endowment, improve infrastructure and build a 175,000-square-foot expansion.

 HOURS: Open Tuesday-Sunday, 10 am-5 pm and the third Thursday of every month until 9:30 pm.
 Closed Mondays (except holidays), Thanksgiving, Christmas and New Year's Day.